 - Analyze the prospect’s assets and liabilities: How many properties does the prospect own (and where)?
 Does the prospect have any luxury items?
 What is their estimated net worth or annual income?
 Do they have any stock or other reported income?
 Does the prospect financially support any family members (children’s college tuition, elderly family care, etc.)?
-Have their been any financial red flags personally or professionally?
+Have there been any financial red flags personally or professionally?

 - Consider the prospect’s communication style: Are there newspaper articles, interviews, or any other publications where I can see, hear or read the prospect in action?
 Does the prospect express conversational dominance or quiet thoughtfulness?
 What solicitation tone would make this prospect feel the most comfortable?